-In extremely cold weather very great precaution and alert-ness was, and is, required.
-Upon exposure to below zero temperatures the face gets progressively colder during the time one is ex-posed to it.
+In extremely cold weather, very great precaution and alertness was, and is, required.
+Upon exposure to below zero temperatures the face gets progressively colder during the time one is exposed to it.
 Under these conditions frostbite on the face area will sneak up on one.
 He should, as often as possible, feel his face to detect any frozen areas.

 A bare hand pulled out of mittens should be used and with which the affected area should be warmed and thawed by alternating the hands in order not to expose the hands at too long a period at a time.
-This should be thing is wrong and one had better take his hands and proareas in this manner, especially if the area was bitten rather deeply, usually resulted in dis-coloration and peeling of the skin a couple of days later.
+This should be done by applying the palm of the hand without rubbing.